 - This chandelier from Pottery Barn is a good way to get lots of light even without a really long island.

-- This light comes in three finishes and uses standard bulbs vs. chandelier bulbs.
+- This light comes in three finishes and uses standard light bulbs vs. chandelier bulbs.

 Should you use Dimmers in kitchen lighting?